-(1) A child meeting eligibility criteria be served by any appropriately certified teacher in any educational program, as specified in the child's individualized education program (IEP).

-(2) According to State Board of Education Rule 160-1-3-.03 Communicable Diseases, the district shall allow a child infected with a communicable disease to remain in his or her educational setting unless he or she currently presents a significant risk of contagion as determined by the district after consultation with the child's physician, a knowledgeable public health official and/or a physician designated by the LEA (at the LEA's option).
+- (1) A child that meets eligibility criteria may be served by any appropriately certified teacher in any educational program, as specified in the child's individualized education program (IEP). - (2) According to State Board of Education Rule 160-1-3-.03 Communicable Diseases, the district shall allow a child infected with a communicable disease to remain in his or her educational setting unless he or she currently presents a significant risk of contagion as determined by the district after consultation with the child's physician, a knowledgeable public health official and/or a physician designated by the LEA (at the LEA's option).

-SIGNIFICANT DEVELOPMENTAL DELAY (SDD)
+SIGNIFICANT DEVELOPMENTALDELAY(SDD)